How to Cut Paneling Without Splintering: Expert Tips and Techniques

 2. Clean Blades and Tools:

-1. Remove any dust, resin, or debris from your blades using a brush and a suitable cleaner.
+1. Remove dust and debris from blades using a brush and appropriate cleaner.

-2. Wipe down your tools after each use to prevent buildup.
+2. Wipe down tools after each use to prevent buildup.

 3. Check and Adjust Alignment:

-1. Ensure your saw’s blade is properly aligned with the cutting guide and table.
+1. Ensure your saw’s blade aligns with the cutting guide and table.

-2. Regularly check and adjust the alignment to maintain precision.
+2. Regularly check and adjust alignment for precision.

 4. Lubricate Moving Parts: